microsoft/ELL/docs/tutorials/Training-audio-keyword-spotter-with-pytorch/index.md

 Another dimension you can play with is mixing noise with your clean .wav files.
 This can give you a much bigger dataset and a model that performs better in noisy locations.
 Of course, this depends on what kind of noise you care about.
 Crowds of people?
 Industrial machinery?
 Just the hum of computers and HVAC systems in an Office environment?
 It depends on your application.
 You can experiment using the noise files included in the speech_commands dataset.

-The <a href="https://github.com/Microsoft/ELL-models/tree/master/models/speech_commands_v0.01">github speech commands gallery</a> contains some other types of models, some based on LSTM nodes, for example.
+The [github speech commands gallery](https://github.com/Microsoft/ELL-models/tree/master/models/speech_commands_v0.01) contains some other types of models, some based on LSTM nodes, for example.
 The GRU architecture does well on smaller sized models, but LSTM hits the highest score when it maximizes the hidden state size.
 You can also see on the gallery that the 8kHz audio is faster, but it loses accuracy.

 ## Troubleshooting